How to improve your score in IB Language and Literature Paper 1.

 - Neutral language: aiming to inform above all else, the register should be formal or semi-formal, the language accessible and the tone neutral.

-- Diction: some informational texts are aimed at particular readers and employ technical terms or specialist language.
+- Diction: some informational texts are aimed at particular readers and employ technical terms or specialist language – watch out for jargon, which may not communicate clearly.

 - Facts and Statistics: presented in all kinds of ways: percentages; graphs; charts or numbers.
 Look for credible sources that are cited.